kavivanank/Commands/terraform_commands.md

 ``terraform init -verify-plugins=false`` - Initialize the working directory, do not verify plugins for Hashicorp signature.

+``terraform init -reconfigure`` - Initialize the working directory with new state or account.

 ______________________________________________________________________________________________________________

 ``terraform get`` - Download and installs modules needed for the configuration.
 Note- this is usually not required as this is part of the ``terraform init`` command.